Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Results: Subpopulations in GWTC-4

 \subsection{Mass-ratio - effective spin correlation}

 Next we investigate the $q-\chi_{\rm eff}$ correlation that has been reported by numerous previous works including \cite{Callister2021, Adamcewicz2023, Heinzel:2023hlb, Heinzel:2024hva, Abac_pop_2025}.
 We search for this correlation not only in the entire BBH population but also in specific ranges of primary mass, which is possible from our data-driven constraints on the joint distribution of $m_1,q,\chi_{\rm eff}$.
-In order to quantify the existence of this correlation, we compute the posterior distribution of the Pearson correlation coefficient between effective spin and mass ratio in different ranges of $m_1$, displayed in Figure \ref{fig:PCC_case_9}.
+In order to quantify the existence of this correlation, we compute the posterior distribution of the Pearson correlation coefficient \citep{Pearson_1896} between effective spin and mass ratio in different ranges of $m_1$, displayed in Figure \ref{fig:PCC_case_9}.

-We find no significant evidence for a $q-\chi_{\rm eff}$ correlation, either in specific mass ranges or in the entire BBH population marginalized over $m_1$~\citep[see also,][who find no evidence for a $q-\chi_{\rm eff}$ correlation in the high mass sub-population above $20M_{\odot}$ using GWTC-3]{Roy:2025ktr}.
+Given that the Pearson coefficient posterior is peaked near zero as shown in Figure \ref{fig:PCC_case_9}, we conclude that there is no significant evidence for a $q-\chi_{\rm eff}$ correlation, either in specific mass ranges or in the entire BBH population marginalized over $m_1$~\citep[see also,][who find no evidence for a $q-\chi_{\rm eff}$ correlation in the high mass sub-population above $20M_{\odot}$ using GWTC-3]{Roy:2025ktr}.
 We also display the median merger rate density on the two-dimensional $q-\chi_{\rm eff}$ plane for different ranges of primary mass in Appendix \ref{app: q-chi-corr}, along with the conditional distributions of $\chi_{\rm eff}$ for different mass-ratio ranges, marginalized over primary mass.
-These corroborate the absence of evidence in favor of an intrinsic $q-\chi_{\rm eff}$ correlation in the underlying population.
+These corroborate that there is no significant evidence in favor of an intrinsic $q-\chi_{\rm eff}$ correlation in the underlying population.
 However, given our measurement uncertainties, we do not necessarily rule out a mass-ratio and effective spin correlation and find posterior support for all values of the Pearson coefficient in the range~$(-0.5, 0.5)$.
 Nevertheless, these results indicate that the mass-spin correlations we do find with significance are not manifesting due to marginalization over an underlying mass ratio and effective spin correlation.